On ground states for the 2D Schrodinger equation with combined nonlinearities and harmonic potential: Introduction

 Solutions to \eqref{Sch} obey the \textit{energy conservation law}:

 and the \textit{mass (charge, particle numbers) conservation law}:

 The assumption $2<p<q<2^*$ ensures global well-posedness in $\Sigma$ for \eqref{Sch}, since the defocusing nonlinearity dominates the focusing one (see also Lemma~\ref{lemBOUND} below).
 We shall mainly consider this assumption regarding $p$ and $q$, an assumption which includes the cubic-quintic nonlinearity in 2D.
 We mention in passing that on the other hand, the Cauchy problem for the 3D cubic-quintic equation with harmonic potential is not straightforward, and the cubic nonlinearity is energy-critical; see \cite{KiViZh09} for the Cauchy problem when $\mu=0$, and \cite{Zhang06} for the 3D cubic-quintic equation without harmonic potential.
-On the other hand, if $2+\frac{4}{N}<p\le 2^*$ and $2<q<p$, then finite time blow-up is possible, as shown in \cite{TaoVisanZhang} (see also e.g. \cite{CMZ16,Feng2018}). \smallbreak
+On the other hand, if $2+\frac{4}{N}<p\le 2^*$ and $2<q<p$, then finite time blow-up is possible, as shown in \cite{TaoVisanZhang} (see also e.g. \cite{CMZ16,Feng2018}), and the issue of stability or instability of solitary waves in that case was studied in \cite{FuHa21,Hayashi-p}. \smallbreak

 We study the existence and stability of standing waves $\psi_\lambda(t,x)=e^{i\lambda t}u(x)$ of \eqref{Sch}, where the amplitude function $u$ satisfies

 Here $\lambda \in \mathbb{R}$ is the \textit{frequency} of the standing wave. \smallbreak